Sunday, 15 August 2021

 Mr. G. Samarasinghe, District Secretary, Monaragala, Mr. R. M. T. B. Hathiyaldeniya , Agriculture Secretary, Uva Province, Mr. Chandana Ratnayake, Divisional Secretary, Wellawaya, Mr. I.H.
 Dharmarasekara, Provincial Deputy Project Director, CSIAP and officials of CSIAP attended this event.

-Mr. G. Samarasinghe, District Secretary, Monaragala, Mr. R.M.T.B.
-Hathiyaldeniya , Agriculture Secretary, Uva Province, Mr. Chandana Ratnayake, Divisional Secretary, Wellawaya, officials of Provincial Irrigation Department, Interprovincial Department of Agriculture, Provincial Department of Agriculture, Department of Agrarian Development, CSIAP and Members of Buduruwagala Farmer organization were present in the event.
+The event was attended by Mr. G. Samarasinghe, District Secretary, Monaragala, Mr. R.M.T.B.
+Hathiyaldeniya, Agriculture Secretary, Uva Province, Mr. Chandana Ratnayake, Divisional Secretary, Wellawaya, along with officials from the Provincial Irrigation Department, Interprovincial and Provincial Departments of Agriculture, Department of Agrarian Development, CSIAP, and members of the Buduruwagala Farmer Organization.